FrancescoPola/Response-div-stability-competitive-communities/README.md

 - Supplementary_info3.Rmd: Analysis of the results of the Empirical Dynamic Modelling used to calculate species interactions.

-- Symmetry and Magnitude.Rmd: contains an exploratory analysis looking at how magnitude and and symmentry (two dimensions of imbalance) change with species richness and distribution of species responses.
+- Symmetry and Magnitude.Rmd: contains an exploratory analysis looking at how magnitude  and symmetry (two dimensions of imbalance) change with species richness and distribution of species responses.

 Data: Contains the datasets needed to reproduce the analysis.